PPC for Real Estate: A Proven Way to Generate Leads

 - Benefit from Google’s machine learning capabilities

+Google Ads allows advertisers to create and place ads on Google search result pages (SERPs) and its partner websites.
 Advertisers bid on specific keywords related to their product or service, and their ads are displayed to users who search for those keywords or visit websites related to those keywords.

 Advertisers only pay when a user clicks on their ad, and the cost per click varies depending on a number of factors, including the competition for the chosen keywords.

-AdRank is a metric used by Google Ads to determine the position of an advertiser's ad on the search engine results page (SERP).
+Ad Rank is a metric used by Google Ads to determine the position of an advertiser's ad on the SERP.
 It is calculated based on the advertiser's maximum bid for a given keyword, the quality of the ad and landing page, and the expected impact of certain ad features.

-Handling these factors well will not only get your ads to rank higher, brining in more traffic and leads, but they will also save you money as you will be able to pay less on average per click.
+Note that higher bids don’t guarantee a higher position as there is an SEO-like component to crafting an ad campaign.
+Like SEO, you have to take into account user intent, ad relevance, effective and well-written copy, and user experience.
+Handling these factors well will not only get your ads to rank higher, bringing in more traffic and leads, but they will also save you money as you will be able to pay less on average per click.

 Real Estate PPC vs Regular PPC